Hookae1/azure-tf/README.md

-# Infrastructre for Azure Cloud
+# Infrastructure for Azure Cloud